lrgresearch/gpaw-tools/installation.md

 # Installation

-## Requirements
 This installation notes are based on installations on Linux operating system.
 Here, we are using Ubuntu distro as Linux system.
 However, other linux distros will also work with similar commands.
-If you are new to Linux, please continue with Ubuntu Linux and our commands given below.,
+If you are new to Linux, please continue with Ubuntu Linux and our commands given below,

+## Requirements
 Required softwares for successfully running *gpaw-tools* software:

 * Linux Operating system (can be independently installed, virtually installed or installed as WSL distro under Windows Operating system)